Useful Notes / The Fall of Constantinople

 - Hired Guns: A more-literal-than-most example can be found in Orban, the man who forged the cannons that breached the city walls.
 Notably, he had originally offered his services to the Byzantines, but was turned down for asking too high a price.

-- Istanbul Not Constantinople: Popular culture percieves this as the reason for the city's naming.
+- Istanbul (Not Constantinople): Popular culture perceives this as the reason for the city's naming.
 Actual history states that ("Konstantiniye") remained the official name until the 20th century, and that the slang name of Istanbul preceded the Fall.
 It only became the official name in the 20th Century.

-- King in the Mountain: Constintine became yet another one of these.
+- King in the Mountain: Constantine XI became yet another one of these.

 - The Lancer: Giovanni Giustiniani came to help defend the empire that his namesake Justinian The Great once ruled.

-- Last Stand: For the Byzantines and Eastern Romans.
+- Last Stand: For the Byzantines aka Eastern Romans.

 - Living Relic: several refugees set themselves up in Venice; the knowledge they took with them helped encourage the Italian Renaissance.